 - 1. Torsional pendulum Determination of rigidity modulus of wire and moment of inertia of regular and irregular objects. - 2.
 Simple harmonic oscillations of cantilever. - 3.
-Non-uniform bending Determination of Young's modulus - 4.
-Uniform bending Determination of Young's modulus - 5.
-Laser- Determination of the wave length of the laser using grating - 6.
-Air wedge Determination of thickness of a thin sheet/wire - 7. a) Optical fibre -Determination of Numerical Aperture and acceptance angle - b) Compact disc- Determination of width of the groove using laser. - 8.
-Acoustic grating- Determination of velocity of ultrasonic waves in liquids. - 9.
-Ultrasonic interferometer determination of the velocity of sound and compressibility of liquids - 10.
-Post office box -Determination of Band gap of a semiconductor. - 11.
-Photoelectric effect - 12.
-Michelson Interferometer. - 13.
-Melde's string experiment - 14.
+Non-uniform bending- Determination of Young's modulus - 4.
+Uniform bending-Determination of Young's modulus - 5.
+Laser-Determination of the wave length of the laser using grating - 6.
+Air wedge- Determination of thickness of a thin sheet/wire

+- 7. a)Optical fibre-Determination of Numerical Aperture and acceptance angle - 8. b) Compact disc-Determination of width of the groove using laser. - 9.
+Acoustic grating-Determination of velocity of ultrasonic waves in liquids. - $10. \ Ultrasonic interferometer-determination of the velocity of sound and compressibility of liquids$ - 11.
+Post office box-Determination of Band gap of a semiconductor. - 12.
+Photo electric effect - 13.
+Michelson Interferometer. - 14.
+Melde's string experiment - 15.
 Experiment with lattice dynamics kit.

-- CO 1: To Understand the functioning of various physics laboratory equipment. - CO 2: To Use graphical models to analyze laboratory data. - CO 3: To Use mathematical models as a medium for quantitative reasoning and describing physical reality. - CO 4: To Access, process and analyze scientific information. - CO 5: To Solve problems individually and collaboratively.
+- CO 1: Understand the function of various physics laboratory equipment. - CO 2: Use graphical models to analyze laboratory data. - CO 3: Use mathematical models as a medium for quantitative reasoning and describing physical reality. - CO 4: Access, process and analyze scientific information. - CO 5: Solve problems individually and collaboratively

-TEXT BOOK:
+TEXT BOOK

-1. John Wiley & Sons - Wiley india pvt ,Ltd, new edition
+1. John Wiley & Sons - Wiley indiapvt ,Ltd, new edition.